chardso/acer/README.md

-# let's join hands

-**.c**

-**.js**

-** etc**

-# Any help from anyone concerning my coding repositories,welcome am a free person who like collaborating with others to change life in communities but also bitter when there is unfairness and dishonesty.

-- 👋 Hi, I’m @chardso open source ,learning software engineering
+# - 👋 Hi, I’m @chardso open source ,learning software engineering
-- 👀 I’m interested in ...
+- 👀 I’m interested in . collaborative learning..
 - 🌱 I’m currently learning ...software_engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...a number of projects with anybody from anywhere around the globe 🌎🌎 coz I believe knowledge has no boundary,and you gain alot from sharing knowledge
 - 📫 How to reach me ...

 <!---